waelisa/EasyWay/README.md

 # EasyWay
 Manjaro & Solus only.

+# Disclaimer
+Use it at your own risk.

 This script help you to install Lutris, Lutris driver, Steam and backup your home folder

+# Install
 ```
 wget https://github.com/waelisa/EasyWay/raw/master/EasyWay.sh